joolstorrentecalo/gitlab-foss/doc/ci/environments/index.md

 | `other`          |                                                    |

 By default, GitLab assumes a tier based on [the environment name](../yaml/index.md#environmentname).
-You cannot set an environment tier using the UI.
 Instead, you can use the [`deployment_tier` keyword](../yaml/index.md#environmentdeployment_tier) to specify a tier.

 ## Configure manual deployments